santiment/academy/src/docs/metrics/mean-coin-age/index.md

 There are two coin age defined metrics:

 - Mean Coin Age - The average age of all coins/tokens on the blockchain.
-- Mean Dollar Invested Age - The average age of all coins/tokens on the blockchain weighted by the purchase price.
+- Mean Dollar Invested Age - The average age of every dollar invested into the market cap of a coin.

 Mean Coin Age metrics are also available for different [time bounds](/metrics/details/timebound), which compute the mean coin age for tokens moved at least once no longer than a specific number of days or years ago.